EXCLUSIVE-Iran-backed militias deployed snipers in Iraq protests - sources

 A group of senior commanders from Iran’s Revolutionary Guards traveled to Iraq on the second day of the protests and met with Iraqi intelligence and security officials, according to a diplomat in the region familiar with Iran’s decision-making process.
 After the meeting, senior Revolutionary Guard officers with experience in curbing civil unrest continued to advise the Iraqi government, the diplomat said, although no Iranian soldiers were deployed.
 A senior commander of one of the Iran-backed militias - who said his group was not involved in efforts to stop the protests or the resulting violence - said Tehran consulted closely with forces trying to quell the demonstrations.

-Also Read: UPDATE 1-Iran's Zanganeh calls new Saudi energy minister old friend
+Also Read: UPDATE 2-Amid tensions, Iran's oil minister calls Saudi counterpart a friend

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)